-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards applicable to a going concern, which assumes that the Company will be able to meet its obligations and continue in operation for at least the next twelve months.
+These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to meet its obligations and continue in operation for at least the next twelve months.

-The Company is an exploration and development company that currently does not generate revenue from its assets.
-At December 31, 2022, the Company had working capital of \$18.9 million (December 31, 2021 - \$29.1 million), which management believes is sufficient to meet its property option payments, its obligations and to continue to fund operations for at least the next twelve months.
+The Company is an exploration and development company that currently does not generate operational revenue from its assets.
+At December 31, 2023, the Company had working capital of \$22.5 million (December 31, 2022 - \$18.9 million), which management believes is sufficient to meet its property option payments, its obligations and to continue to fund operations for at least the next twelve months.